Provisioning a CA and Generating TLS Certificates

 Distribute the Client and Server Certificates

-Copy the appropriate certificates and private keys to each worker instance:
+Copy the appropriate certificates and private keys to the worker-0 and other worker machines:

 done

-Copy the appropriate certificates and private keys to each controller instance:
+Copy the appropriate certificates and private keys to the master machine:

 done